bw70316/Bamazon/README.md

 Link to video demo: https://www.youtube.com/watch?v=PiduTgAOR_o

 I know its a little fuzzy at one point, but i swear I'm not trying to pull a fistful of quarters type deal.

+The packages I used for this code include MySQL, inquirer, and cli-table.
+I have additional listed in my package.json, but they are ancillary.